-Thursday 16 May 2019 | 12:45-13:35
+Thursday 16 May 2019 | 12:50-13:50 | Eiffel 1

-South America remains the second region worldwide in hydropower capacity increase.
+Latin America remains the second region worldwide in hydropower capacity increase.
 Led by Brazil, the region accounts for approximately 15 per cent of world’s installed capacity and generation.

 The El Niño meteorological event hit South America heavily in 2017, leaving ten times more rainfall than usual in the west coast while Brazil experienced the fourth consecutive year of

 This session will present the latest trends and developments shaping the region including:

 - an overview highlighting the energy transition in the region, and energy planning

 - hydropower’s role and contribution into the energy systems in the region supported by OLADE’s projection until 2030;